 In these equations, E stands for energy, m=mass, c=speed of light, f=force, a=acceleration, g=gravity, h=height, and v=velocity.

 There are more examples.
-Maxwell’s equations are “a set of coupled partial differential equations,” “together with the Lorentz force law, form the foundation of classical electromagnetism, classical optics, and electric and magnetic circuits.”
-While these “equations provide a mathematical model for electric, optical, and radio technologies, such as power generation, electric motors, wireless communication, lenses, radar, etc.,” ultimately, they are but different manifestations of energy.
+Maxwell’s equations are “a set of coupled partial differential equations that together with the Lorentz force law, form the foundation of classical electromagnetism, classical optics, and electric and magnetic circuits.
+The equations provide a mathematical model for electric, optical, and radio technologies, such as power generation, electric motors, wireless communication, lenses, radar, etc.”

 Mentergy, which combines mentality and energy, is such a concept.